zehuac2/zehuac2/README.md

 ## Education

-1. CS + LING at University of Illinois at Urbana Champaign, Fall 2017 to Spring 2021
+1. Bachelor of CS + LING at University of Illinois at Urbana Champaign, Fall 2017 to Spring 2021
+2. Master of CS at Columbia University, Fall 2021 to Fall 2022

 ## My Work